-- provisions - (a) subject to section 46 of the Family Law (Guardianship of Minors, Domicile and Maintenance) Act, any family proceedings have been instituted in the High Court or in the Magistrates' Court, the High Court

-- (b) the High Court or a Magistrate's Court was vested with jurisdiction to enforce, renew, vary, suspend, revive, cancel or discharge an Order in respect of a children matter and, by virtue of this Act such jurisdiction vests in the Family Court, the jurisdiction shall be exercisable by the Family Court. - (2) Where before the commencement of this Act- - (a) a child has been charged with an offence and proceedings have commenced with respect to that charge in the High Court or in a Magistrate's Court in which that Court had jurisdiction, the High Court or the Magistrate's Court, as the case may be, shall have jurisdiction to continue to hear and determine the proceedings notwithstanding any provisions to the contrary in this Act; and - (b) the High Court or a Magistrate's Court was vested with jurisdiction to enforce, renew, vary, suspend, revive, cancel or discharge an Order in respect of a children matter and, by virtue of this Act, such jurisdiction vests in the Juvenile Court, jurisdiction shall be exercisable by the Children Court.
+- 62. (1) Where before the commencement of this Act- - (a) subject to section 46 of the Family Law (Guardianship of Minors, Domicile and Maintenance) Act, any family proceedings have been instituted in the High Court or in the Magistrates' Court, the High Court or the Magistrates' Court, as the case may be, shall have jurisdiction to continue to hear and determine the proceedings notwithstanding any provisions to the contrary in this Act; and - (b) the High Court or a Magistrate's Court was vested with jurisdiction to enforce, renew, vary, suspend, revive, cancel or discharge an Order in respect of a children matter and, by virtue of this Act such jurisdiction vests in the Family Court, the jurisdiction shall be exercisable by the Family Court. - (2) Where before the commencement of this Act- - (a) a child has been charged with an offence and proceedings have commenced with respect to that charge in the High Court or in a Magistrate's Court in which that Court had jurisdiction, the High Court or the Magistrate's Court, as the case may be, shall have jurisdiction to continue to hear and determine the proceedings notwithstanding any provisions to the contrary in this Act; and - (b) the High Court or a Magistrate's Court was vested with jurisdiction to enforce, renew, vary, suspend, revive, cancel or discharge an Order in respect of a children matter and, by virtue of this Act, such jurisdiction vests in the Juvenile Court, jurisdiction shall be exercisable by the Children Court.

-Consequential amendments Schedule 5 63.
-The written laws specified in the First Column of Schedule 5 are amended to the extent specified in the Second Column of that Schedule.
+63. The written laws specified in the First Column of Schedule 5 are amended to the extent specified in the Second Column of that Schedule.